ljsinclair/featurebase-docs/old-backup/old-versions/old-molecula-4-upgrade.md

 In Molecula version 4.x, we have introduced a product rename from Pilosa to FeatureBase, roaring B-tree format for storage, and etcd for key-value store.
 These changes were made to improve high availability and consistency.

 ### Pilosa Rename
-Pilosa was renamed to FeatureBase.
-For details, refer to the [FeatureBase Rename](/docs/community/old-versions/old-featurebase-rename) page.
+Pilosa was renamed to FeatureBase. <!-- this is depreciated For details, refer to the [FeatureBase Rename](/docs/community/old-versions/old-featurebase-rename) page.-->
 ### Roaring B-tree Format
 The new roaring B-tree format (RBF) storage backend provides ACID semantics at a shard level.
 It reduces heap usage for more predictable memory consumption and garbage collection behavior.